 Also, by knowing a valve or any component's flow/head rating, you can calculate the actual flow in the system by the simple use of pressure gauges.
-By reading the pressure before and after a pressure gauge, converting this pressure differential reading into feet of head and applying this head loss to the pump curve, you can determine the actual flow rate in the system.
+By reading the pressure before and after a device, converting this pressure differential reading into feet of head and applying this head loss to the pump curve, you can determine the actual flow rate in the system.

 Bell & Gossett's System Syzer is a very useful tool for anyone involved the hydronic heating business.
-If you have any questions or comments, e-mail me at gcarey@ fiainc.com, call me at (800) 423-7187 or follow me on Twitter at @Ask_Gcarey.
-ICM
+As Dan Holohan once said, "the System Syzer is the American Express Card of hydronic heating...don't leave home without it!"
+If you have any questions or comments call me at FIA at 1-800-423-7187 or email me at gcarey@fiainc.com